Skip to main content

 send CoAP messages (publications) to the broker on specific

 topics.
-Subscribers have an ongoing observation relation
+Subscribers have an ongoing relation (subscription) to a

-knowledge, guided by their respective topic interests.
+mutual knowledge, guided by their respective topic interests.

 topic collection:

-A set of topic configurations.
-A topic collection is hosted as
+A topic collection is hosted as one collection resource at the

 topic-data resource: